 Who We Serve

-A diverse group of approximately 150 underrepresented CPS students from across the city who are academically strong; eager to be exposed to new ideas and experiences; enjoy working with others, and are involved in their schools and communities.
+A diverse group of approximately 150 exceptional 10th to 12th grade Chicago public school high school students from across the city who are academically strong; eager to be exposed to new ideas and experiences; enjoy working with others, and are involved in their schools and communities.

 The University of Chicago Collegiate Scholars Program (CSP) is currently accepting applications for the CSP Class of 2027.